js-works/js-reactive/README.md

 ## Benefits

-- Strict separation between component meta data (displayName, properties description etc.) and actual component logic (render function or component class).
+- Strict separation between component meta data (displayName, properties description etc.) and actual component logic.

-- Context values can easily be injected into the properties to be available everywhere in the component logic, not just in the "render" function.

 - No need to use 'prop-types' library: As component properties and context values can be validated in a more general way, js-react-utils is not depending on a